Gbemiga/Palmoria-Group-Employees-Analysis/README.md

 - Does Palmoria meet this requirement?
 - Show pay distribution of employees grouped by a band of $10,000.
 For example: How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000 etc. Also   visualize this by regions.

-_Mr Gamma thought to himself that since I was already working on the employee data, I could help out with allocating the annual bonus pay to employees based on the performance rating.
-He handed another data to me which contains rules for making bonus payments and asked me to_
+5. Mr Gamma thought to himself that since I was already working on the employee data, I could help out with allocating the annual bonus pay to employees based on the performance rating.
+He handed another data to me which contains rules for making bonus payments and asked me to;
-5a. calculate the amount to be paid as bonus to individual employees
-b.
-Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
-c.
-Total amount to be paid out per region and company-wide
+i.
+Calculate the amount to be paid as bonus to individual employees. ii.
+Calculate the total amount to be paid to individual employees (salary inclusive of bonus). iii.
+Calculate the total amount to be paid out per region and company-wide.